 Exposures exceeding recommended limits are considered over-exposures.
 Such limits apply to airborne levels which may result from operations that generate air contaminants outside of fume hoods, from a spill of a volatile chemical, or a leak of a gas.
-Other routes of entry into the body besides inhalation - ingestion, direct skin or eye contact with a chemical, injection under the skin by a sharp object or high-pressure source, or a combination of these routes - may also present a significant exposure.
+Other routes of entry into the body besides inhalation - ingestion, direct skin or eye contact with a chemical, injection under the skin by a sharp object or high- pressure source, or a combination of these routes - may also present a significant exposure.
 These exposures may occur if safe practices are not followed.
 In some cases, workers may show signs of exposure such as headaches, rashes, nausea, coughing, tearing, irritation or redness of eyes, irritation of nose or throat, dizziness, and loss of motor dexterity or judgment.
 Such conditions should be evaluated if there is no pathological cause for such symptoms.
 Follow-up is especially important if the symptoms disappear when the person leaves the exposure area and then reappear soon after the employee returns to work, or if two or more people in the same laboratory work area have similar complaints.
-For specific exposure response procedures, refer to the poster at https://www.ehs.washington.edu/system/files/resources/exposure-response-poster.pdf
+For specific exposure response procedures, refer to the Exposure Response poster.